-Configuring the campaign
+Configuring the auto dialer campaign

 - 1. Go to Auto Dialer > Campaign > Campaign and click New. - 2.
 Enter a Name and a Caller ID for the campaign to be displayed on called phones. - 3.
-Set Sound file to the audio message you uploaded/created earlier. - 4.
+Set Sound file to the audio message from Configuring an audio message on page 9. - 4.
 Set Retry to the number of times you want the auto dialer to retry calling the client if the call is missed. - 5.
 Under External Numbers, select the external phone numbers and click the right-arrow to add them to the campaign. - 6.
 Under Internal Numbers, add any internal extensions from your local network to be added to the campaign. - 7.
 Click Create.